 Business Name: Veena’s Art of Cakes

 Facebook name: https://www.facebook.com/veenaazmanov

 I was born in Mumbai, India but I’ve lived most of my adult life overseas.
 I married my wonderful husband Ziv and we relocated from the US to Israel about 9 years ago.
 We have two beautiful kids, our son Aadi is seven and our daughter Rhea is five.

 My last job was traveling and working for Singapore Airlines as a flight attendant for 10 years.
 These were the best years of my life.
 I traveled a lot.
-I also did my further studies which was my second degree in marketing and an MBA with the hope of becoming a marketing executive.
-I also met my husband at the time hence the best years of my life.
+Also, I did my advanced studies, which are my second degree in marketing and an MBA, with the hope of becoming a marketing executive.
+And, most important, I met my husband.
+Hence, the best years of my life.